Skip to content

 One common use of parameter files is to rename signals (alias) and annotations (remap).
 If these are defined at load time, the Signals and Annotations docks show the mapped labels rather than the originals.

 By default, Luna includes some built-in mappings unless annot-remap=F and/or nsrr-remap=F is set.
-The Parameters tab can also be used to inspect the currently defined variables and signal/annotation mappings.
+The Aliases tab can also be used to inspect the currently defined signal/annotation mappings.

 Parameter Dock